 Automation is often HARD.
-Remember that at least 10% of your work-force will leave you once you automate their daily processes.
-There are many people who do not believe in discipline and would rather work in an organisation which trusts their ‘instincts’ rather than old fashioned hard work.
+Remember that at least 10% of your workforce will leave you once you automate their daily processes.
+There are many people who do not believe in discipline and would rather work in an organisation which trusts their ‘instincts’ rather than old-fashioned hard work.
 Be forewarned.

-Following prescription works for us and our customers to automate their organisations.
+The following prescription works for us and our customers to automate their organisations.
 Hope it helps you too !

 This is a cornerstone of everything.
-Key decision makers have to be truly convinced about becoming a data driven organisation.
+Key decision-makers have to be truly convinced about becoming a data-driven organisation.
 If you have naysayers in the top management team, who believe that ‘this will not work in our company’, identify them and first get them on board.

-When deploying automation, do not keep a backup with legacy / paper-pen system.
-This creates suspicious/hope in the system that automation is temporary and there is a way back to old system.
-If you keep crutches, you will see lot more people coming up telling why older system works better than automation.
+When deploying automation, do not keep a backup with a legacy / paper-pen system.
+This creates suspicion/hope in the system that automation is temporary and there is a way back to the old system.
+If you keep crutches, you will see a lot more people coming up telling you why an older system works better than automation.

 Assuming there is technology involved in automation, there will be initial hiccups.
 Expect them and be patient when they happen.
-Assuming your partner in automation is a honest and hardworking vendor, these teething issues will go away in no time.
+Assuming your partner in automation is an honest and hardworking vendor, these teething issues will go away in no time.